 The Best LGBT-Inclusive Ads of 2013

-December 26, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+December 26, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 This year, many companies took their commitment to the LGBT community to the next level by featuring LGBT individuals and same-sex couples in their ads.